Search

 How much money do you need to start an annuity?

 Insurers often require a minimum initial contribution to open an annuity.
 This may be an amount like $5,000 or $10,000.
 However, it will vary by insurer and contract.
+Also pay attention to maximum contribution limits.
+As with other tax-deferred products, annuities sometimes have contribution limits set by the IRS.
+Each type of annuity has its own requirements, so consult with a financial advisor for details.

 Can you lose your money in an annuity?

-Yes, you can lose money in an annuity.
-First, understand the risk based on the type of annuity you have.
-Variable annuities may experience loss because of how the product is structured.
-Variable annuities are tied to market investments, which involve risk.
-You could lose your interest or earnings and the principal you contributed.
-Don’t choose a variable annuity as part of your retirement plan if you are averse to this type of risk.
+• Variable annuities are tied to market investments, which involve risk.
+Your value could fall if those investments do poorly.
+Don't choose a variable annuity as part of your retirement plan if you are averse to this type of risk.

 Do annuities count as assets?